SamueleGiraudo/Bud-Music-Box/README.md

       cyclic monoids, avec `max` monoids).
     + Big simplification of the language: the built-in constructions `transpose`, `temporize`, `rhythmize`, `harmonize`, and `arpeggiate` have been supressed.
+    + The patterns forming a multi-pattern must have the same arity.
     + Improved parsing and error messages.
 + `1.001` (2020-10-16)
     + Improved parsing and error messages.